aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/SeedlingKing.md

 ## `data` usage
 At the start of the action, if `data` is null or empty, it's initialised to be 1 element with a starting value of 0.

-- `data[0]`: When the value is 0, it means this enemy hasn't went through its phase transition yet which happens on the start of the actor turn if their `hp` / `maxhp` reaches 0.5 or below (50% or less `hp` remaining).
+- `data[0]`: When the value is 0, it means this enemy hasn't went through its phase transition yet which happens on the start of the actor turn if their [HPPercent](../../Actors%20states/HPPercent.md) reaches 0.5 or below.
 When this transition occurs, the value is set to 1 so the transition only happens once per battle

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
 HardMode being true does 3 changes: